DerekYang2/FluentDL/README.md

 </p>

 ## About
-A Fluent UI desktop application that helps you manage your local music files, perform audio format conversions, download songs, match songs between different online sources, and more.
+A Fluent UI desktop application that helps you download lossless songs as FLACs, convert between audio formats, match songs between different online sources, edit song metadata, and more.
 This project was made with [WinUI 3](https://github.com/microsoft/microsoft-ui-xaml) and [TemplateStudio](https://github.com/microsoft/TemplateStudio).
 Under the hood, the app uses FFmpeg and APIs from Deezer, Qobuz, Spotify, and Youtube.

 FluentDL is organized into three sections: Search, Local Explorer, and Queue.